andreasspindler/Libpreempt/FAQ.md

 Use `ulimit -r` to see the maximum real-time priority the current user can use.
 If this value is 0 then the current user is not allowed to use real-time scheduling policies.
-In this case, the affected test fails 100%.
+In this case, some test will fail 100%.
 See also */etc/security/limits.conf*.

 (2) Linux **PREEMPT_RT** patches are not installed